Fifth Third Bancorp (FITB) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Fifth Third Bancorp (NASDAQ: FITB) Right Now?

-Fifth Third Bancorp (NASDAQ: FITB) has a price-to-earnings ratio of 10.63x that is above its average ratio.
-Additionally, the 36-month beta value for FITB is 1.24.
-There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 3 rating it as “overweight,” 9 rating it as “hold,” and 0 rating it as “sell.”
+Fifth Third Bancorp (NASDAQ: FITB) has a higher price-to-earnings ratio of 9.46x compared to its average ratio,, and the 36-month beta value for FITB is at 1.24.
+Analysts have varying views on the stock, with 13 analysts rating it as a “buy,” 3 rating it as “overweight,” 9 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for FITB is $40.21, which is $4.48 above the current price.
-The public float for FITB is 683.07M and currently, short sellers hold a 2.04% ratio of that float.
-The average trading volume of FITB on March 03, 2023 was 5.03M shares.
+The average price suggested by analysts for FITB is $40.26, which is $8.46 above the current market price.
+The public float for FITB is 678.27M, and currently, shorts hold a 2.05% of that float.
+The average trading volume for FITB on March 10, 2023 was 5.00M shares.

 FITB’s Market Performance

-FITB stock saw a decrease of -1.19% in the past week, with a monthly decline of -1.85% and a quarterly a decrease of -1.06%.
-The volatility ratio for the week is 1.92%, and the volatility levels for the last 30 days are 1.97% for Fifth Third Bancorp (FITB).
-The simple moving average for the last 20 days is -3.43% for FITB stock, with a simple moving average of 2.00% for the last 200 days.
+FITB’s stock has seen a -11.03% decrease for the week, with a -16.16% drop in the past month and a -1.71% fall in the past quarter.
+The volatility ratio for the week is 3.58%, and the volatility levels for the past 30 days are at 2.23% for Fifth Third Bancorp The simple moving average for the last 20 days is -12.74% for FITB stock, with a simple moving average of -9.20% for the last 200 days.

 Analysts’ Opinion of FITB